Can You Get a Payday Loan in Chapter 13 Bankruptcy?

 Do I Risk the Court Dismissing my Chapter 13 Case if I Apply for a Payday Loan?

 Yes, you do.
-Most payday loans charge extremely high interest, and incurring a high-interest debt while in Chapter 13 risks the court dismissing your case,
+Most payday loans charge extremely high interest, and incurring a high-interest debt while Chapter 13 risks the court dismissing your case.

-Unfortunately, most debtors are unaware of how new loan applications affect their case.
 There are limited resources on bankruptcy, what happens in bankruptcy, non-bankruptcy debt relief options, and so much more on debt.
-So, we developed a debt cost and options calculator which offers debtors personalized estimates of different debt relief programs.
+So, we developed a debt cost and options calculator that offers debtors personalized estimates of different debt relief programs.
 The calculator also shares the advantages and disadvantages of each option with the debtor, depending on their financial situation.

 Our calculator has helped thousands of debtors choose the best way out of debt.
 The calculator has a 5-star rating on Google, with more than 100 reviews.
-Use the calculator today and evaluate your options should the bankruptcy court dismiss your case.
+Feel free to use the calculator to evaluate your options should the bankruptcy court dismiss your case.

 Can I Get a Payday Loan Approved in Chapter 13 Bankruptcy?